rwokano/CleaningDataProject/README.md

   * Any transformations or work that you performed to clean up the data
 * You should also include a README.md in the repo with your scripts.
 This file explains how all of the scripts work and how they are connected.

+#### Files Used
+The files used for this project are documented in the CodeBook.md since there are many files in the data provided but only a small number are used for the project.
+These are documented along with the variable list.

 ## Repository Contents
 File Name | Contents
 --- | ---